-The Company adopts a defined benefit plan in accordance with the Labor Standards Act of the R.O.C.
-The pension benefits are disbursed based on the units of service years and the average salaries in the last month of the service year.
-Two units per year are awarded for the first 15 years of services while one unit per year is awarded after the completion of the 15th year.
-The total units shall not exceed 45 units.
-Under the Labor Standards Act, the Company contributes an amount equivalent to 2% of the employees' total salaries and wages on a monthly basis to the pension fund deposited at the Bank of Taiwan in the name of the administered pension fund committee.
-Before the end of each year, the Company assess is the balance in the designated labor pension fund.
-If the amount is inadequate to pay pensions calculated for workers retiring in the same year, the Company will make up the difference in one appropriation before the end of March the following year.
+The defined benefit plan of the Company's Employee Retirement Plan is regulated according to the Labor Standards Act.
+2. Retirement benefits are based on such factors as the employee's length of service and final pensionable salary.
+In accordance with the Act, 2 bases are given for each full year on the first 15 years of service and 1 base is given for each full year after 15 years of service.
+The total bases given shall not exceed 45.
+Under the retirement plan, the Company contributes monthly an amount equal to 2% of gross salary to the pension reserve fund, which is deposited into a designated depository account with the Bank of Taiwan.
+At the end of each year, if the balance in the designated labor pension reserve funds is inadequate to cover the benefit estimated to be paid in the following year, the Company should make up the difference in 1 appropriation before the end of March in the following year.